There's Nothin' Like 'em!

 Housing: Housing needs to be dry, have good air circulation without being drafty, have protection from the ground moisture with either wood floors or black rubber matting, be cleaned out more than occasionally, have dry, warm bedding free from mold and moisture, a window for light.
 We use a moving blanket to cover their doorway in stormy, windy weather,and have a door we can shut when weather is severe.
 Pneumonia and lung issues can be a serous and not so uncommon issue in goats.
 Proper housing is essential to maintain happy, healthy goats.
 Housing large enough to have hay and water 24/7 is essential.
 Goats love a high place to jump up, on which can serve as a warm place to sleep under in cold weather.
 A shop broom head on the wall helps them groom themselves.
 Free choice mineral feeders are essential.

-Bedding: We use a sprinkling of Sweat PDZ (Walmart), a layer of pine bedding (not cedar!) or Alaskan wood pellets found at Lowes, and straw or hay on top.
+Bedding: We use Alaskan wood pellets, found at Lowes, mixed with wood chips from a local wood turner and straw or hay on top.
 We spot clean daily and clean out stalls regularly.
-Note: We have started using 100% Alaskan wood pellets found at Lowes in place of pine bedding and have had good results.
-Information on these pellets can be found here: http://www.superiorpelletfuels.com/Where_to_Buy.html
+Information about the wood pellets can be found here: http://www.superiorpelletfuels.com